+1 (506) 500-5957 sales@monovm.com Get US VPS for 50% OFF!

 In summary, learning how to install Docker on a Linux server is a valuable skill for any system administrator.
 Following these steps to install Docker on a Linux server allows you to harness the power of containerization for efficient application deployment and management on your Linux system.

-AFter install docker linux, To execute Docker commands without using sudo on Linux, you can add your user to the "docker" group.
+After installing docker Linux, To execute Docker commands without using sudo on Linux, you can add your user to the "docker" group.
 This allows your user to interact with Docker as if they were the root user.
 Here's how to do it:

 Open a terminal window.